slipstream/SlipStreamDocumentation/docs/advanced_tutorial/scalable-applications.rst

 The notification takes place by running the "On VM Add" script (if it exists) on all VMs, except the ones that were just added.
-On the newly added VMs only the deployment target script gets executed.
+On the newly added VMs only the deployment target script is executed.

 As an example, we can deploy the LAMP++ application with its default configuration, but marking it as a scalable deployment.
 This will result